 Surtsey | Iceland

-Surtsey, a volcanic island located off the southern coast of Iceland, is one of the youngest places on the planet.
+Surtsey, a volcanic island situated off the southern coast of Iceland, is one of the youngest places on the planet.
 The island emerged from the Atlantic following an extended volcanic eruption in the 1960s.
-Only a few scientists have ever been allowed to set foot on Surtsey, making it one of the world’s most – if not the most – pristine natural environments.
+Only a few scientists have ever been allowed to set foot on Surtsey, making it one of the world’s most, if not the most, pristine natural environments.
 Researchers stay in the island’s only construction, a tiny hut with a few bunk beds, and must erase all traces of their existence when they leave.
-They even had to dig up potatoes a bunch of kids planted as a joke.
+The purity of the environment is so closely guarded that visiting scientists once had to dig up potatoes a group of pranksters planted as a joke.

 Mezhgorye | Russia

 What happens in Russia, stays in Russia.
 Mezhgorye is a mysterious, closed town in the Republic of Bashkortostan, Russia.
 Its residents are said to be working on a secret program related to nearby Mount Yamantaw, most likely a nuclear facility or bunker.
-When questioned about Mezhgorye, the Russian government has given a variety of inconclusive answersing ranging from a coal warehouse, to a food storage area, to a repository of national treasures.
-One thing’s for sure, as an illegal travel destination: it won’t be the site of your next spa holiday.
+When questioned about Mezhgorye, the Russian government has given a variety of inconclusive answers ranging from a coal warehouse, to a food storage area, to a repository of national treasures.
+One thing’s for sure: this illegal travel destination won’t be the site of your next spa holiday.